turbou97/discord-bots/README.md

-current bots
+Current bots:

-- Notify bot
+	* Notify bot
-‎
-‎
-‎
-‎

-how the bots work
+How the bots work
-‎
-‎

-- notify bot
+	Notify bot:

-to get it working create a .env file inside the notify bot folder and input your bot token
+		To get it working create a .env file inside the notify bot folder and input your bot token

 		it works with command

 		/notify [number (type of time {day, hour, min, sec. supports variations of them} ] [message]

 		it will then send a dm to the user who did the command after that amount of time has elapsed